Can people vaccinated with COVID-19 still spread the coronavirus? | ExBulletin

 Centers for Disease Control and Prevention Changed guidelines for wearing masks On May 13, 2021, many Americans remained a little confused.
 This allows anyone who is fully vaccinated to participate in indoor and outdoor activities, large or small, without having to wear a mask or physically separate.

-Anthony Fauci, President Biden’s Chief Medical Advisor, said the new guidelines:Based on the evolution of scienceAnd “act as an incentive” Almost two-thirds of Americans If you haven’t been fully vaccinated yet, go ahead and shoot.
+Anthony Fauci, President Biden’s Chief Medical Advisor, said the new guidelines are “Based on the evolution of scienceAnd “act as an incentive” Almost two-thirds of Americans If you haven’t been fully vaccinated yet, go ahead and shoot.

 But some people Vaccination is not possible Because of the underlying conditions.
 Others whose immunity is weakened by cancer or treatment, May not be fully protected By their vaccination..
 For children aged 12 to 15 years May 10, 2021 only for Pfizer-BioNTech vaccine.And COVID-19 vaccine has not yet been approved Almost 50 million children Under 12 years old in the United States.

 Some are worried when the restrictions are lifted and people start to leave their masks at home.
-Can I catch COVID-19 from a vaccinated person?
+Is it possible to catch COVID-19 from a vaccinated person?

 Vaccines do not always prevent infection